ESMValGroup/ESMValCore/doc/recipe/preprocessor.rst

 it is mainly mean to be used with instantaneous data

 Parameters:
-    * hours: New frequency of the data.
+    * interval: New frequency of the data.
 Must be a divisor of 24
+    * offset: First desired hour.
+Default 0.
+Must be lower than the interval

 Examples:
     * Convert to 12-hourly: